json-api/json-api/format/index.md

 does not exist.
 For example, when `/articles/1` does not exist, request to `/articles/1/relationships/tags` returns `404 Not Found`.

-If a relationship link URL exists but the relationship is empty, then `200 OK` **MUST** be returned, as described above.
+> Note: If a relationship link URL exists but the relationship is empty, then `200 OK` will be returned, as described above.

 ##### Other Responses <a href="#fetching-relationships-responses-other" id="fetching-relationships-responses-other" class="headerlink"></a>